brightway-lca/brightwebapp/jose/paper.md

 # Template for Web Applications

 `brightwebapp` provides a template for building Holoviz Panel web applications and dashboards that run the Brightway framework in the browser using WebAssembly.
-To achieve this, it uses [Pyodide](https://pyodide.org/en/stable/), a Python distribution for the browser and Node.js that allows running Python code in the browser.
+To achieve this, it uses [Pyodide](https://pyodide.org/en/stable/) [@pyodide], a Python distribution for the browser and Node.js that allows running Python code in the browser.
 The implemented example application demonstrates how to use the Brightway framework to perform a supply chain analysis of a sector in the USEEIO database [@yang2017useeio].

 # Acknowledgements